 - Higher levels of mannose-binding lectin are linked with a greater risk of diabetic kidney disease (variants that cause low levels of MBL are protective against kidney disease in diabetes).[ref]

 MBL deficiency is not all that rare.
 Some studies estimate that about 5% of people have undetectable levels of mannose-binding lectin, while another 30% have very low levels.
-It varies a bit by population group.[ref]
+It varies a bit by ancestry group.[ref]

-Autoimmune diseases and low MBL:
+Autoimmune diseases and MBL deficiency:

 SLE (systemic lupus erythematosus) and RA (rheumatoid arthritis) are more common in people with low mannose-binding lectin.
-Genetic variants in the MBL gene are also linked to an increased relative risk of Sjögren’s syndrome.[ref]

 Covid and mannose-binding lectin:

 I mentioned above that MBL can bind to the SARS-CoV-2 virus and activate the immune response.
-Specifically, mannose-binding lectin can activate certain aspects of the immune response, such as natural killer cells, MBL also modulates T cells and keeps the immune response under control.[ref]
+Specifically, mannose-binding lectin can activate certain aspects of the immune response, such as natural killer cells.
+MBL also modulates T cells and keeps the immune response under control.[ref]

-Other causes of decreased mannose binding lectin:
+Non-genetic causes of decreased mannose-binding lectin:

 Genetic variants are the most frequent reason for low MBL levels, but there are a few other causes: